 |log-status||Logging status of the flow log.

-NODATA: There was no network traffic passing through the ENI in the capture window.
+NODATA: there was no network flow passing through the ENI in the capture window.

 The flow log recorded when the SSH traffic (destination port: 22; TCP) of the ENI

 2 1251762227 eni-lq6mkcis 172.31.16.139 172.31.16.21 20641 22 6 20 4249 1418530010 1418530070 ACCEPT OK

 The flow log recorded when the RDP traffic (destination port: 3389; TCP) of the ENI

 2 1251762227 eni-lq6mkcis 172.31.9.69 172.31.9.12 49761 3389 6 20 4249 1418530010 1418530070 REJECT OK